cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/code-gen/protoc_validator.md

 ## Overview

-`protoc-gen-validator` is a protoc plugin that generates validation functions for Go structs.
+`protoc-gen-validator` is a protoc plugin that generates validation functions for Go structs, consistent in usage and functionality with the Thrift version of Validator.
 Developers can reference the annotation file extended by `protoc-gen-validator` and use these annotations to declare constraints on `protobuf` `message` and `field`.
 Finally, `protoc-gen-validator` will generate a `Validate() error` method for the corresponding `message`.

 Example: